twbs/bootstrap/site/content/docs/5.1/forms/select.md

 </select>
 {{< /example >}}

+Note that Safari will automatically apply a background colour and a gloss effect to `<select>`s.
+To override this, add `-webkit-appearance:none;` to your CSS.

 ## Sizing

 You may also choose from small and large custom selects to match our similarly sized text inputs.